 The LP receives 2 Token A tokens and the protocol mints the equivalent of 1 Token A token in BNT (three in our example) to cover the difference.

 Note: A keen observer will realize that there is a key difference in that all BNT that is owned by the protocol is burned at withdrawal.
 The LP on the other hand, is receiving newly minted BNT that just came into existence.

 Previously, the process by which BNT is distributed to cover deficits has been referred to as Bancor’s “Impermanent Loss Protection mechanism”.
-But in reality, IL is a bit of a misnomer and IL may not be the best term for it since the BNT distribution mechanism covers more than that.
-In the future, as Bancor 3 evolves beyond a decentralized exchange and into a financial platform which seeks multiple sources of yields for liquidity providers, this term becomes less relevant and a new term such as “liquidity insurance” (floated by some community members) might be more applicable.
+In reality, IL is a bit of a misnomer and IL may not be the best term for it due to the fact that the BNT distribution mechanism covered more than that.

 Implication of withdrawal during the pause

 On June 19th, emergency actions were taken to intervene in what would have resulted in an irresponsible mass distribution of BNT tokens during a market panic.
-As discussed in the ratification proposal, the reason being, at the time, pending withdrawals in combination with the impermanent loss protection mechanism could have crashed the BNT price to essentially zero, leading to a situation in which the recovery of funds for all liquidity providers would have been in peril.
+As discussed in the ratification proposal, the reason being, pending withdrawals in combination with the BNT distribution mechanism could have crashed the BNT price to essentially zero, leading to a situation in which the recovery of funds for all liquidity providers would have been in peril.